< Previous Next >

 By way of comparison, you can’t print more Bitcoin.
 Sure, you may have heard of “Bitcoin mining” - a process by which “new” coins do enter circulation - but because of the way the system is set up, there will only ever be 21 million bitcoins ever made.
 This has led to Bitcoin being referred to as “digital gold” - after all, you can mine more gold, but you can’t create more of it out of thin air.
 Our planet only has so much.

 While there’s some debate as to whether Bitcoin should be more of a currency or more of a store of value - and I’ll talk about that a bit more later - one thing is for sure: this is an emerging technology that is going to change the world.
 The best part is that even now we are on the bleeding edge.
 If you invest Bitcoin or any other cryptocurrency today, you will be on the bleeding edge of progress - you will be an “early adopter.”
 Don’t believe me?
-Imagine if Bitcoin was valued similarly to the current credit card companies.
-If you add up all four major card companies, you’ve got a market capitalization of about six hundred billion dollars.
+Imagine if Bitcoin was valued similarly to gold.
+The current market capitalization of gold is over seventeen trillion dollars.
 Bitcoin’s current market capitalization?
-About a sixth of that.
+About a tenth of that.

-What this means is that if people started valuing Bitcoin the same as they do the current credit card system, you’d be seeing a price of Bitcoin hovering around $35,000.
-If people started valuing Bitcoin more like gold, Bitcoin would be closer to $500,000 per coin.
+What this means is that if people started valuing Bitcoin the same as they do gold, you’d be seeing a price of Bitcoin hovering around $900,000.
 Still think you can’t be an early adopter?
 Think again.

 All that’s left is to learn how to buy this stuff.
-Before we get to that, though, there is a couple important issues to discuss.
+Before we get to that, though, there are a couple of important issues to discuss.

 A Quick Note About “Bitcoin Cash”